Core aeration and overseeding is one of the best things you can do to rejuvenate and strengthen your lawn.

 Core aeration and overseeding is one of the best ways to repair your lawn if it’s showing sings of weakness.
+Even if your lawn doesn’t require overseeding, it’s beneficial to add core aeration to your lawn care program.

-What is Aeration
+What is Core Aeration

 2. Reduces soil compaction which allows roots to grow deeper.